azerion/bluestack-sdk-android/nativead.md

 To avoid case where native DFP adapter fails to register view for interaction , MNG ads limits the type of view passed to **registerViewForInteraction** method (it only accept Button , TextView , ImageView).

 >Note : If you want the whole native ad clickable you can use a transparent button above the native content as a workaround .

+## 4. cache

+Ad metadata that you receive can be cached and re-used for up to 3 hours.
+If you plan to use the metadata after this time period, make a call to load a new ad.